leonormoraisribeiro/WellView/README.md

 The program starts from a main menu and opens a secondary window to view and interact with the microplate.

 ## Features
+- **One-Click Launch:** Includes a desktop shortcut for easy access.
+- **Automated Setup:** A dedicated installation script handles permissions, system configurations, and shortcut creation.
+- **Customizable Magnification:** Magnification levels can be tailored during installation to match your specific microscope.
 - Supports **96-well**, **48-well** and **24-well** plates
 - Graphical selection of wells
 - Selectable magnification level (10x, 20x, 30x, 40x, 50x, 63x for our Nikon SMZ800 with 10x eyepieces)